 What makes being baptized so important for Christians?

-The reason baptism is important is because God commanded it.
-A number of places in the New Testament, the Bible talks about the importance of being baptized.
+The reason baptism is important is that God commanded it.
+In a number of places in the New Testament, the Bible talks about the importance of being baptized.

 When Jesus gave the Great Commission, He said we were to "Go and make disciples of all nations, baptizing them in the Name of the Father and of the Son and of the Holy Spirit."

 We are made new not just by the sprinkling or covering with water, but through faith in Jesus Christ.
-Baptism is a symbol and sign of commitment of this new birth.
+Baptism is a symbol and sign of commitment to this new birth.

 While different Christian groups may have different practices concerning the specifics of baptism, according to the Bible if you believe Jesus Christ is the Son of God who has died for your sins, and you have accepted Him as your Lord and Savior, you should be baptized.